bharatimalik/Speed_Camera_Violations/FinalVersion.md

-# 'The Making of' Individual Project
+# Final version of individual project

 This is individual project as part of MSIS 2626: Dashboard, Scorecard, and Visualization class.
 The topic of interest is **City of Chicago’s Automated Speed Enforcement Program**.

-There are 3 phases of this project:
+There were 3 phases of this project:
-* Data Exploration: The objective is to develop five distinct visualizations using Tableau that provide an effective overview of the data.
+* Data Exploration: The objective was to develop five distinct visualizations using Tableau that provide an effective overview of the data.
-* First Version: The objective of this phase is to create a 3 sets of visualizations in an interesting, non-trivial, and somewhat unexpected fashion intended for the Mayor of Chicago.
+* First Version: The objective of this phase was to create a 3 sets of visualizations in an interesting, non-trivial, and somewhat unexpected fashion intended for the Mayor of Chicago.
-* Final Version: The objective of this phase is to further improvise our first version.
+* Final Version: The objective of this phase was to further improvise our first version.

 Reference: [Syllabus](https://github.com/mschermann/msis2629spring2019) & Professor comments.